swcarpentry/r-novice-gapminder/10-functions.md

 }
 ~~~

-Finally, we caculated the GDP on our new subset, and created a new
+Finally, we calculated the GDP on our new subset, and created a new
 data frame with that column added.
 This means when we call the function
-later we can see what the GDP values belong to, rather than the first
+later we can see the context for the returned GDP values,
-instance where we just got a vector of numbers.
+which is much better than in our first attempt where we just got a vector of numbers.

 > #### Challenge 1 {.challenge}
 >